Cornwall Good Seafood Guide logo

 Capture Info

 Plaice are caught in demersal trawls, beam trawls and, to a lesser extent in gill nets.
-The main fishery occurs 20 miles off the North Coast of Cornwall where place spawn during February and March.
+The main fishery occurs 20 miles off the North Coast of Cornwall where plaice spawn during February and March.
 The peak landings occur during this time and in September.

 Recipes for Plaice